urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 15. The Big Race
-> **Target Words**: `across, breathe, characteristic, consume, excite, extreme, fear, fortunate, happen, length, mistake, observe, opportunity, prize, race, realize, respond, risk, wonder, yet`
+> `across, breathe, characteristic, consume, excite, extreme, fear, fortunate, happen, length, mistake, observe, opportunity, prize, race, realize, respond, risk, wonder, yet`

 A dog saw a group of animals across the road.
 He walked over to meet them.
 “What are you doing?” he asked them.
 “I just sold them tickets to a race between the rabbit and the turtle,” the duck responded.